TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/docs/multi-boot-from-one-partition.md

 **What you will need:**
 - A bootable USB (recommend [Etcher](https://etcher.balena.io/ "official Etcher download page") on Linux,  [Rufus](https://rufus.ie/en/ "Rufus developer website") on Windows) with [Kubuntu LTS](https://kubuntu.org/getkubuntu/ "Official Kubuntu LTS download page")
 - An empty SSD or hard drive, preferably one that never had Windows installed on it ( Windows leaves _Things_ behind... )

+You should make a writable partition on the USB drive.
+Ignore all the tutorials.
+Just use a partition manager to delete the "unformatted" partition at the end, and create a new ext4 partition in its place.
+You may have to modify its permissions using `chown` and `chmod`.

 ## Common terminal commands and syntax we will use: